syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/001_Handling_large_message_load.md

 id: adm-pract-large-load
 description: >-
     This section provides tips on optimizing the performance of syslog-ng.
-    Optimizing the performance is important for syslog-ng hosts that handle large traffic.
+    Optimizing the performance is important for {{ site.product.short_name }} hosts that handle large traffic.
 ---